DynamicaLab/bigue-analysis/README.md

 This repository contains the code used to generate the Figures presented in the paper introducing BIGUE.
 The code heavily relies on [pybigue].

-The repository is shared for reference and is not well documented.
+The repository is shared for reference and is minimally documented.
 Only the commands necessary to generate the figures are given.

 If you use this algorithm, please cite: